 - Then hold the phone precisely over the Messenger Code.
 It didn't always work the first time.

 Things are a lot more straightforward these days.
 Almost every camera app supports regular QR Codes.
 That means all you have to do is open up your camera, scan the Messenger QR Code and the Messenger app will open directly to the conversation.

-The easiest way to generate a Facebook Messenger QR Code is to do it on the Respond.io platform.
+Ready to generate your very own Messenger QR Code?
+The easiest way to generate a Messenger QR Code is to do it on respond.io, our AI-powered platform.
 To do so you'll need:

 Remember, the Messenger Code is just a scannable m.me link.
 By adding the reference to the Messenger QR Code, you'll be able to distinguish who scanned which code to become a part of your audience.